Precipitation Downscaling with Spatiotemporal Video Diffusion: Downscaling via Spatiotemporal Video Diffusion

-\paragraph{Solution Sketch} We approach the downscaling problem as a conditional generative modeling task.
-Accordingly, we devise a model with the objective of learning the conditional distribution of high-resolution precipitation frames, taking into account the contextual information provided by the low-resolution precipitation frame sequence.
+Our approach treats the downscaling problem as a conditional generative modeling task.
+We devise a model to learn the conditional distribution of high-resolution precipitation frames, incorporating contextual information from the low-resolution precipitation frame sequence.

-Our proposed solution, \textbf{Optical Flow Diffusion \mbox{(OF-Diff)}} is sketched in Figure \ref{fig:overallarch} and relies on two modules: a deterministic component based on warping \citep{agustsson2020scale} and a stochastic component based on denoising diffusion models \citep{ho2020denoising, song2019generative}.
-The first module uses motion compensation to deterministically predict a high-resolution frame, which we denote $\tilde{\mathbf{y}}^t$.
-We use several conditioning frames from previous time instants to learn an optical flow, which is used to warp the deterministically-downscaled previous frame $\hat{\mathbf{y}}^{t-1}$ into the current frame.
-Then, using the motion-compensated high-resolution prediction $\tilde{\mathbf{y}}^t$ as a basis, an additive residual $\mathbf{y}^{t}-\tilde{\mathbf{y}}^t$ is generated using a conditional diffusion model, adding low-level details, resulting in the predicted high-resolution frame $\check{\mathbf{y}}^{t}$.
-All modules are trained end-to-end.
+Our proposed solution, \textbf{SpatioTemporal Video Diffusion \mbox{(STVD)}} (\cref{fig:overallarch}), relies on two modules: a deterministic downscaler and a stochastic component based on conditional diffusion models \cite{ho2020denoising, song2019generative}, both using spatio-temporal factorized attention.
+The first module uses a UNet with factorized attention to integrate information from a low-resolution frame sequence, resulting in an initial prediction frame sequence.
+The second module is a conditional diffusion model that stochastically generates a sequence of additive residual frames $\mathbf{r}^{0:T}$ which serves to add fine-grained details to the initial prediction.
+Together, these two modules produce a high-resolution frame sequence $\hat{\mathbf{y}}^{0:T} = \bar{\mathbf{y}}^{0:T} + \mathbf{r}^{0:T}$.
+Both modules are trained end-to-end.

+Decomposing the prediction into a deterministic mean and a stochastic residual is inspired by predictive-coding-based video decompression.
+This approach aims to predict a sequence of video frames while compressing the sparse residuals \cite{agustsson2020scale,yang2023insights} which are easier to model than dense frames.
+Similarly, it is easier to generate residuals than dense images when using diffusion models~\cite{yang2023diffusion, mardani2023generative}.

 In what follows, we first describe our overall probabilistic framework for downscaling.
-Then, we discuss the deterministic next-frame prediction module and learned optical flow module, followed by the remaining residual prediction module based on diffusion generative modeling.
-See Appendix \ref{sec:appendix_arch} for the details of our model architecture.
+Then, we discuss the deterministic module along with spatio-temporal attention, followed by the remaining residual prediction module based on diffusion generative modeling.
+See \ref{sec:appendix_arch} for architecture details.